xinwenfu/tst-dht-lab--pcb-2/README.md

 - If not, install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) as Administrator on [Windows 10](https://www.youtube.com/watch?v=8mns5yqMfZk) and [Mac OS X](https://www.youtube.com/watch?v=lEvM-No4eQo).
 - Download the [UbuntuIoT-35GB.ova](https://www.cs.uml.edu/~xinwenfu/VMs/UbuntuIoT-35GB.ova) for the Ubuntu VM
 - To import .ova file into VirtualBox, just click the downloaded .ova file and follow the on-screen instructions.
-- After the import, you shall see the Ubuntu IoT VM in the Oracle VM VirtualBox Manager.
+- After the import, you will see the Ubuntu IoT VM in the Oracle VM VirtualBox Manager.
 - *USB Device Filters* are already configured for the Ubuntu VM so that we can access the IoT kit via USB inside of Ubuntu VM.
 - **Ubuntu VM credentials**
   - Username: IoT